sheca-bc/did-unitrust-specification/README.md

 did:unitrust:51uYnBT3KXnbHowvEn5ksG23quaJ
 ```

-The steps to generate a `UniTrust DID` are as follows:
+The steps to generate a `Unitrust DID` are as follows:

 ![](./img/gen-unitrust-did-en.png)

 ## DID Document

-The `UniTrust DID` document fully adheres to the [W3C DID Core Specification](https://www.w3.org/TR/did-core/) and includes several extensions based on the standard.
-The field definitions for the `UniTrust DID` document are as follows:
+The `Unitrust DID` document fully adheres to the [W3C DID Core Specification](https://www.w3.org/TR/did-core/) and includes several extensions based on the standard.
+The field definitions for the `Unitrust DID` document are as follows:

 1. **`@context`**: A required field, which based on the [W3C DID Core](https://www.w3.org/TR/did-core/), enabling interoperability across different DID documents.
 The value of `@context` can either be a string or a JSON array:
    - When the value is a string, it must be `https://www.w3.org/ns/did/v1`.
    - When the value is a JSON array, the first element must be `https://www.w3.org/ns/did/v1`, followed by any other required JSON-LD rules.
 2. **`id`**: A required field that specifies the DID of the document.
-It must follow the `UniTrust DID` [naming rules](#Unitrust-DID-Method) and be formatted as a JSON string.
+It must follow the `Unitrust DID` [naming rules](#Unitrust-DID-Method) and be formatted as a JSON string.
-3. **`versionId`**: A required field that specifies the version of the `UniTrust DID` document, represented as a JSON string.
+3. **`versionId`**: A required field that specifies the version of the `Unitrust DID` document, represented as a JSON string.
-4. **`controller`**: An optional field that specifies one or more controllers of the `UniTrust DID` document (those authorized to modify the document).
+4. **`controller`**: An optional field that specifies one or more controllers of the `Unitrust DID` document (those authorized to modify the document).
 The format can be either a JSON string or a JSON array.
-5. **`created`**: A required field that indicates the creation time of the `UniTrust DID` document.
+5. **`created`**: A required field that indicates the creation time of the `Unitrust DID` document.
-6. **`updated`**: A required field that indicates the last update time of the `UniTrust DID` document.
+6. **`updated`**: A required field that indicates the last update time of the `Unitrust DID` document.
-7. **`deactivated`**: A required field that indicates the deactivation status of the `UniTrust DID` document.
+7. **`deactivated`**: A required field that indicates the deactivation status of the `Unitrust DID` document.
 8. **`alsoKnownAs`**:  An optional field that specifies a set of URIs associated with this DID and be formatted as a JSON array.
 9. **`verificationMethod`**:  An Optional field that specifies one or more verification methods.
 Each element in the array must comply with the [W3C DID Core](https://www.w3.org/TR/did-core/) specification.
 The value is represented as a JSON array.
 10. **`authentication`**:  An Optional field that specifies the authentication method for the DID Subject.
 The value is represented as a JSON array.